ISO 26262-Compliant Safety Analysis Methods

 Figure 8.
 Safety Analyses in the Software Design Phase of the Safety Life Cycle

-In the concept phase of functional safety, ISO 26262 recommends implementing qualitative safety analysis to support the derivation of a set of valid functional safety requirements, especially FMEA, MTA or HAZOP methods, as mentioned in the standard.
-In the concept phase of system development, we need to firstly perform a qualitative safety analysis to the system architecture design to provide evidence of the applicability of the system design.
-By providing specified safety-relevant functions and attributes, such as analyzing requirements for independence or immunity, to provide specified safety-relevant functionality and safety-relevant attributes, such as analyzing the requirements for the independence of or interference immunity between parts or elements of the system, and to determine the causes of failure and the effects of malfunction.
-Second, if safety-related elements and interfaces have already been defined, safety analyses help us to identify or recognize unknown new safety elements and interfaces.
-Finally, safety analyses support the specification of improved safety designs by validating the effectiveness of safety mechanisms against the identified causes of failure and effects of failure.
+In the concept phase of functional safety, ISO 26262 recommends implementing qualitative safety analyses to support the derivation of valid functional safety requirements, especially mentions FMEA, FTA, and HAZOP as suggested methods.
+In the technical safety concept phase of system development, a qualitative safety analysis of the system architectural design should first be conducted to provide evidence for the suitability of the system design, specifying safety-related functions and properties, such as analyzing requirements for independence or requirements for freedom from interference (FFI) within system components or between them, as well as identifying the causes of failures and the effects of faults.
+Moreover, if safety-related system elements and interfaces have already been defined, safety analyses can identify or confirm unknown new safety elements and interfaces.
+Finally, safety analyses support the design specification, and verify the effectiveness of safety mechanisms based on identified causes and effects of failures.

-Consideration of the potential adverse effects of expected functional safety and cybersafety on the realization of functional safety contributes to the overall development of a safe E/E system.
-Similar instructions apply to subsequent phases of development, and the content of the expected functional safety and cybersafety analysis is beyond the scope of this article.
+Considering the potential adverse effects of SOTIF and cybersecurity on achieving functional safety contributes to the holistic development of safe E/E systems.
+Similar considerations apply to the subsequent phases of development, and the content of the SOTIF and cybersecurity are beyond the scope of this article.

 Figure 9.
 Failure Classification of Safety-Related Hardware Components for Relevant Items - ISO 26262 - 5:2018(E)